- High Contrast:

 What causes asthma?
 Who is at risk of getting it?

 It is important to know the difference between the factors that cause asthma to develop in a person, and the factors that can trigger symptoms in someone who already has asthma.
-There is quite a bit known about asthma triggers, but the causes of asthma are not well known yet.
-There is a need for more research to determine the causes of asthma so that in the future we will be able to help prevent it.
+There is quite a bit known about asthma triggers, but the causes of asthma are not too well known.
+There is a need for more research to determine the causes of asthma so that in the future we may be able to prevent it.

-Although some of the evidence is not conclusive, these are some factors that may make it more likely that a person will get asthma:
+Although some of the evidence is not conclusive, here are some factors that may make it more likely that a person will get asthma:

 Genetics: One thing we know for sure is that asthma and allergies can be passed on in the family genes.
 If people in your family have allergic diseases like asthma, hay fever (allergic rhinitis), or eczema, there is a higher chance you will have asthma.
 This does not mean that if you have asthma or allergies in the family that you will get asthma for sure.
 It just means that you have a higher chance of getting asthma.
 Also, if there are no allergies or asthma in your family, you can still get asthma.